End of "Luna di Miele": Meloni breaks promises of petrol

 Meloni’s credibility is crumbling because of the broken fuel promise

-Giorgia Meloni’s party, Fratelli d’Italia, achieved 26 percent of the votes in Italy’s parliamentary elections, making it the single most successful party.
+In the parliamentary elections in Italy, Giorgia Meloni’s Fratelli d’Italia party achieved 26 percent of the vote, making it the single most successful party.
 But after around 100 days in office, the Italian daily newspaper sees Corriere della sera the “honeymoon” (luna di miele) with the electorate is apparently over, because Meloni’s credibility is crumbling.

 Not only did Meloni break her gas promise, but she recently got caught lying.
 In the last election campaign, she did not promise to continue suspending fuel surcharges and taxes, she said in a video shared on social media on Wednesday.
 It didn’t take long and the opposite could be proven without much effort, after all the “freezing” of the “accise” was in her election program (dpa/bme).